MilaNLProc/contextualized-topic-models/README.rst

 --------

 * Combines BERT and Neural Variational Topic Models
-* Two different methodologies: combined, where we combine BoW and BERT embeddings and contextual, that uses only BERT embeddings
+* Two different methodologies: Combined, where we combine BoW and BERT embeddings and ZeroShot, that uses only BERT embeddings
 * Includes methods to create embedded representations and BoW
 * Includes evaluation metrics